 The ending of Eureka Seven movie.
 The final scene either takes place in Renton's dream, or the real world merged and connected with Renton's dream.

 The Dreaming in DC's Sandman.
 This place has a huge red-light district, but most stories don't go there.
 There are also individual characters who are Anthropomorphic Personifications of particular kinds of nightmares (the Corinthian, Brute, Glob), or wet dreams (Quivering Mary) or even lovely dream places (Fiddler's Green)

-Another Vertigo title, the Area in Milligan's Shade, the Changing Man was originally called 'The Area of Madness', but as more entities started coming out of it, the definition was expanded to the land of dreams, the land of the dead, the place where all human consciousness gravitates.
+The Area in Peter Milligan's Shade, the Changing Man, another Vertigo title, was originally called 'The Area of Madness', but as more entities started coming out of it, the definition was expanded to the land of dreams, the land of the dead, the place where all human consciousness gravitates.

 The magic system in Bone is based around tapping into the world of Dream Land, which in this case is a "Force"-like alternate world that permeates everything and everyone.